saisantosh1116-wq/Study_Help_v2/README.md

 Again .
 Hope this helps to atleast 1 of you ( More would be better) All The best

-= Credits to Nayantheerth for ADM extraction
+-Thank You
 ~Sai Santhosh Koppula

+@ Credits to Nayantheerth for ADM extraction